ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 ### 2.1.3 Polly Discover Notebook

-It is possible to analyse and visualise a dataset in a [Polly Notebook](https://docs.elucidata.io/Scaling%20compute/Polly%20Notebooks.html) for custom visualisations and analysis.
+It is possible to analyze and visualise a dataset in a [Polly Notebook](https://docs.elucidata.io/Scaling%20compute/Polly%20Notebooks.html) for custom visualizations and analysis.
 This can be done by selecting the Notebook option in the application launch menu from the filtering screen.
 We have various types of notebook environments for different data types in Discover.

 | Polly Notebook| Docker      | Machine Configuration   |